Fulbright Malaysia Program

 • Professional Background

-1. Must be a current, full-time secondary-level teacher (middle or high school) teaching students aged approximately 13 to 18.
+1. Must be a current, full-time secondary-level teachers teaching students aged approximately 13 to 18.

 2. Eligible subjects include English, English as a Foreign Language (EFL), Mathematics, Science, Foreign Languages, Social Studies, Journalism, Communications and Special Education.